 Camp runs from 9:00 a.m. until 3:00 p.m.
 Optional extended day programs are available before and after camp beginning at 7:30 a.m. and running until 6:00 p.m.

-Note: a Braves Baseball Camps uniform and hat will be provided to each player during the morning of the first day of camp.
+A Braves Baseball Camps jersey and hat will be provided to each player on the first day of camp.

 - Baseball glove

 - Cleats and athletic shoes (please bring sneakers so that your ballplayer can participate fully in indoor activities in the event of inclement weather)

 - Sunscreen (spray sunscreen is recommended over lotion)

 - Lunch in a lunch bag labeled clearly with the ballplayer's name

 - Water bottle to be refilled throughout the day (we provide plenty of water at all times)

 We have helmets, bats and catcher's gear available for ballplayers to use if they do not bring their own.

 All children between rising kindergarten and rising eighth grades are welcome at Braves Camps.